-- While the vehicle is stationary, turn the steering wheel to the right as far as it will go. - ▶ Back into the parking spot.
-Stop the vehicle as soon as the blue curve touches the curb ⇒ fig. 138. - While the vehicle is stationary, turn the steering wheel to the left as far as it will go. - Continue to back up into the parking spot until the vehicle is parked parallel to the curb.
+- on the curb.
+The entire blue area must fit into the parking spot. - While the vehicle is stationary, turn the steering wheel to the right as far as it will go. - ▶ Back into the parking spot.
+Stop the vehicle as soon as the blue curve touches the curb ⇒ fig. 118. - While the vehicle is stationary, turn the steering wheel to the left as far as it will go. - Continue to back up into the parking spot until the vehicle is parked parallel to the curb.
 3 marks the rear bumper.
-You should stop driving in reverse as soon as and no later than when the red orientation line 4 abuts an object ⇔ ▲!
-Keep an eye on the front of your vehicle while doing this ⇔ !.
+You should stop driving in reverse as soon as and no later than when the red orientation line 4 abuts an object ⇒ ↑!
+Keep an eye on the front of your vehicle while doing this ⇒ !.